Mic92/sops-nix/README.md

 }
 ```

-## Use with GnuPG instead of ssh keys
+## Use with GPG instead of SSH keys

-If you prefer having a separate GnuPG key, sops-nix also comes with a helper tool:
+If you prefer having a separate GPG key, sops-nix also comes with a helper tool, `sops-init-gpg-key`:

 ```console
 $ nix-shell -p sops-init-gpg-key